biophiliummenu

 With lectures by research biologists on:

-Love songs, mating dances & courtship rituals, pollination & seed spreading, sexual selection, social structures, gender rolls, mating styles and sexual identity in the wild.
-With focuses on a broad range of organisms including, fungi, birds, slugs, plants and micro organimsms.
+Love songs, mating dances & courtship rituals, pollination & seed spreading, sexual selection, social structures, gender roles, mating styles and sexual identity in the wild.
+With focuses on a broad range of organisms including, fungi, birds, slugs, plants and microorganisms.

 10 webinars in June, 2026